Zetiram/UbisoftProject/README.md

 # Copy of Ubisoft homepage

 ##Introduction
-This project seeks to stand out compared to the clones of Netflix and Airbnb, by replicating the main page of Ubisoft, a video game company that has influenced my childhood and that I continue to enjoy.
+This project seeks to stand out compared to the clones of Netflix and Airbnb, so I decided to replicating the main page of Ubisoft, a video game company that has influenced my childhood and that I continue to enjoy.

 ##Technologies
 - Programming language: JavaScript